codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 `app` refers to an express application, which provides all the API functionality.
 The `"/"` defines the URL endpoint.
 In this case, it is just the root of the API.
 The inline function is the route handler.
-This takes the incoming `req`uest, and provides an object to return the API's `res`ult.
+This takes the incoming request `req`, and provides an object to return the API's result `res`.

-This would be enough to create the image api  - we could put all the code in the one route handler function.
+This would be enough to create the image api as we could put all the code in the one route handler function.
 However, because Express enables multiple middleware functions to be chained together, we can split our code up more logically.
 Express allows a route to have multiple chained functions, which are run one after the other.
 Instead of passing the route one route handler, Express allows us to pass an array of them, like this:

 ```js
 app.get("/", [function (req, res, next) {